 Volunteer Highlighted Programs:

 Founded in 1968, the Whatcom Museum Advocates (formerly the Guild) is an advocacy group whose purpose is to raise money to help underwrite museum operation costs and provide enriching public programs for museum members.
 A standing committee of the Whatcom Museum Foundation, the Advocates host museum openings and monthly programs, organize fundraising and special events, and contribute countless volunteer hours in support of the museum staff.

-Monthly meetings are held on the second Thursday of the month, September through June and start at 11:30 AM with refreshments, followed by a program at noon.
+Monthly meetings are free to the public and held on the second Thursday of the month, September through June in the Rotunda Room of Old City Hall.
+Meetings start at 11:30 AM with refreshments, followed by a program at noon.
 Please check our events calendar for current programs.